 At the State Capitol, Senator Formica is pushing to make state government more efficient through fiscal discipline, working to ease the regulatory burden on businesses, and fighting to preserve essential services for local communities.

-Emily is a Development and Communication Manager at United Services, Inc. in Dayville, CT.
+Emily is the Director of Development at United Services, Inc. in Dayville, CT.
 She was previously President of Board of Directors of The Arc Quinebaug Valley.
-She holds a Bachelor of Arts in Journalism from the University of Maryland and was previously the President of The Quinebaug Valley Regional Rotaract Club.
-This will be her fifth year on The Arc’s Board.
+She holds a Bachelor of Arts in Journalism from the University of Maryland and was previously the President of the Quinebaug Valley Regional Rotaract Club.
+This will be her eighth year on The Arc’s Board.

 Mary Ellen was previously the Secretary of The Arc Quinebaug Valley’s Board of Directors.
 This will be her 11th year on The Arc’s Board.
 She is semi-retired from Day Kimball Healthcare, where she worked for over 46 years.
 She holds a Bachelor of Arts from Annhurst College and a Nursing Diploma from what is now called St. Vincent’s College at Sacred Heart University in Bridgeport.
 Her daughter Abby was adopted from El Salvador when she was 5 months old, and now receives services from The Arc and works as The Arc’s Receptionist.
 Mary Ellen is a tireless volunteer at both The Arc’s major fundraisers and The Arc Emporium.